 Students pursuing the Public Health Minor may also be interested in USM’s Master of Public Health program.
-An acceleration undergraduate to graduate pathway is pending.
-Qualified students may replace up to two undergraduate SBS Public Health courses with graduate level MPH counterparts.
-Instructor permission may be required.
 Please visit the Office of Admission for application information.

 For all USM degree students, a total of six courses are required for the Public Health Minor.
 Social and Behavioral Sciences (SBS) majors must also take four additional SBS courses (in any SBS elective area) beyond the six courses listed below.

 - SBS 335 Legal Issues in Health and Human Service